The following is a brief guide outlining how septic tanks work and what they generally cost.

 About Septic Tanks in Ireland

-A septic tank system is made up of three components, the septic tank itself, the percolation area and the sub soil the effluent ultimately discharges into.
+Not to be confused with a ‘sewage treatment plant’ – a overall septic tank system is made up of three components; 1.
+The septic tank itself, 2.
+The percolation area and finally, the sub soil under the percolation which the effluent ultimately discharges into.

-The tank itself can be made of fiberglass or plastic, both of which models are usually round shaped or cylinder shaped and is mainly used on sites with limited vehicular access.
-Concrete septic tanks are also available and are generally more popular and these are generally constructed in rectangular shapes.
+The tank itself can be made of precast concrete and generally has 2 chambers.
+Concrete septic tanks are generally more popular due to their structural integrity below ground and these are generally constructed in rectangular shapes.

 Average Septic Tank Costs

 The cost of a septic tank will ultimately be dependent on the type and size of the tank being installed.
 In Ireland a typical septic tanks cost is approximately €1,250.
 The percolation area and groundworks associated with installing a septic tank are additional and typically cost in the region of + €4,000 to €5,000.